open-goal/jak-project/doc/goal_doc.md

 ```lisp
 (size-of <type-name>)
 ```
 Get the size of a type, by name.
 The type must be a plain name, like `pointer` or `dma-bucket`.
 Compound types are not supported.
 It works on value and structure types and returns the size in memory.
-For dynamic types, it returns the size if there if the dynamic part has 0 size.
+For dynamic types, it returns the size as if the dynamic part has 0 size.
 For weird types like `none` it throws an error.

 This value can be used in most places where the compiler is expecting a constant integer as well, such as the size of a stack array, which must be known at compile time.